Important Updates to Cybersecurity Software

 HelpSystems is updating the names of our cybersecurity software, including the Powertech product line.
 Don’t worry—the functionality of your products won’t change.

 See the new names here > New, Clearer Names for HelpSystems Security Software.

 To successfully install any Powertech product in a High Availability (HA) environment, the Powertech product must be installed on the HA system before the production system.

 This is necessary because replication software could be setup with global settings to replicate non-library objects such as user profiles, authorization lists, IFS directories, etc. Many of the Powertech products check for the existence of these objects (especially user profiles) prior to installation, and will not install if these objects already exist.

 In Database Monitor for IBM i, the customer has the option to use triggers or journals to monitor the activity on their files.
 If using journals, the customer can use Database Monitor for IBM i’s journal (DATATHREAD/DTJOURNAL) or a journal in their application library to monitor the activity.

 Synchronization of the objects needs to be done on the individual object.
 Never use the ‘Library Synchronization’ feature of the HA product as it will clear the product’s library and replicate just the objects that are defined to be replicated.
-The licensed objects should never be replicated from the source to the HA system (see Step IV – Database Monitor for IBM i Replication below).
-The product will not function on the HA system because the licensed objects would be deleted and restored from the source system if ‘Library Synchronization’ was performed.

 If 'Library Synchronization' was done, then the product will have to removed and reinstalled on the HA system again for the product to function properly and replication setup to use Object Synchronization.